FreifunkMD/gluon-docker/README.md

         -v "$(pwd)/openwrt_build:/gluon/openwrt/build_dir" \
         ffmd-v2016.2.7

-This will create and bind the diretories `firmware` and `openwrt_build` in the current working directory to the containers output directories.
+This will create and bind the directories `firmware` and `openwrt_build` in the current working directory to the container's output directories.

 ### … in the Docker container